A nice house in Palma

 Palma cathedral “A nice house”.

-Soon after we entered, a Catholic mass commenced and the giant hall was filled with song and organ music.
+Then the organ kicks in.
+Deep and cavernous, vibrating through walls and bones alive.
+The air vibrates with choir voices.
+A mass in full motion.
 It is said that Mallorca’s great artist Joan Miro used to come here every day and listen to the organ music as inspiration.

-Then I heard the American tourist again, “This is like five thousand years old or whatever”.
+Then I hear the same American tourist once again, “This is like five thousand years old or whatever”.

 Comments